Link aggregation groups

 To configure link aggregation groups, at the site level, navigate to Configuration > Advanced Settings > LAG and select the member Ethernet interfaces to form a link aggregation group.

 You can create a maximum of 4 LAGs with a maximum of 4 ports grouped in each LAG on the Citrix SD-WAN appliances.

 For the Citrix SD-WAN 210 and 410 appliances, a maximum of 3 LAGs and for the Citrix SD-WAN 110 appliance, a maximum of 2 LAGs can be created.

-Once the ports are added to the LAG, you can select the LAGs to configure interfaces under Basic Settings.
+Once the ports are added to the LAG, you can select the LAGs to configure interfaces under Site Configuration.
 These interfaces are further used to configure LAN/WAN links and HA.
 You cannot change settings for individual member ports, any configuration changes made to the LAG, is automatically pushed to the member ports.